-Mary Wycherley is a contemporary dance artist and educator whose work spans live performance, filmmaking and curation.
+Mary Wycherley is a dance artist whose work spans live performance, the moving image and curation.